BurnerWah/dotfiles-linux/.config/nvim/README.rst

  Neovim Configuration
 ######################

 Neovim_ is my preferred text editor.
-While Vim is perfectly acceptable, neovim gives it that little push it needs to become a proper IDE.
+While Vim is acceptable, neovim gives it that little push it needs to become a proper IDE.

-My preferred plugin manager right now is Dein.vim_, which doesn't really have much in the way of compatibility with other plugin managers.
+My preferred plugin manager right now is Dein.vim_, which doesn't have much in the way of compatibility with other plugin managers.

 Some of the essential plugins I'm using include: